 The economics of mileage runs have changed

-- Back in the day airlines awarded miles based on the distance you flew, rather than how much you spent
+- Back in the day airlines awarded miles based on the distance you flew, rather than based on how much you spent

-- Many airlines have introduced a revenue requirement for earning elite status, making it harder to qualify for status with cheap tickets
+- Many airlines have introduced a revenue requirement for earning elite status, or award elite status based on how much you spend, making it harder to qualify for status with cheap tickets

 - Airlines have watered down elite status perks, making it less worthwhile to earn elite status through mileage running